Welcome to the tribe

 4: This is the final rule, the plus 1 rule.
 Please store your bike in a safe, dry, and covered pace.
 The sun will fade the paint and make the tires dry out, the rain and snow will make the chain and cables rust, and unlocked the bike might go missing.
 So once again please store it in a Safe, Dry, and Covered place.

 A special note for everyone with disc brakes on your bike.
-Disc brakes are awesome, they are powerful and smooth, they work even in the mud and they will now even get more powerful as they “break in”.
+Disc brakes are awesome, they are powerful and smooth, they work even in the mud and they will get more powerful as they “break in”.
 To break in your disc brakes most effectively, follow this procedure.
 Ride your bike around your neighborhood slowly dragging your brakes.
 That means lightly applying the brakes one at a time as you are pedaling.
 This will allow the brakes to heat up and cool down.
 While they are heating and cooling, pad material is being transferred to the rotor, increasing the friction between the two surfaces.
 While doing this, try and not let the brakes stop, if they stop an uneven amount of pad material might develop on the rotor and cause a “pulsing brake feel”.
 This process makes the brakes stronger and work to their full potential.
 Doing this for only 10mins will make the whole life of the brake better.
 During this time, the brakes could make some funny noises, that’s normal, they might squeak, screech, and grind.
 Don’t worry.
 Before you know it, your brakes will feel amazing and give you that one finger braking power you were looking for.

 A note for hydraulic disc brakes, your brakes are self-adjusting.
 Meaning as the brake pad wears down, the brake will tighten up to compensate.
 This is great for regular use but can cause a problem if the brake is accidently pulled with no wheel and rotor to stop the pads.
 The brake pads will stick together, and you won’t be able to get your wheel in.
 No worries, you can pry the pads open again.
 In your owner’s manual package there is a little plastic spacer, put that in between your brake pads and then squeeze the lever a few times.
 This will reset the pads and allow you to put the wheel on.
 If there is a rubbing sound from the brakes after doing this come see us and we will re-center the caliper over the rotor.